AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

    > :warning: **If you are running [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) stack alongside this sample app as mentioned in the [Test observability](#test-observability) section**: Run the above command in `grpc-plugin-dependencies` directory instead of this sample app directory.
 This way, the `gRPC server` will be called via `Envoy` service within the `grpc-plugin-dependencies` stack instead of directly.

 4. [Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html) with `confidential` client type.
 Keep the `Client ID` and `Client Secret`.
+   > :exclamation: For AGS Starter customers, you don't need to add the permissions.
+All confidential IAM clients already contain the necessary permissions.

    - NAMESPACE:{namespace}:MATCHMAKING:RULES [CREATE, READ, UPDATE, DELETE]
    - NAMESPACE:{namespace}:MATCHMAKING:FUNCTIONS [CREATE, READ, UPDATE, DELETE]